EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/eb26720ae4c74bdb5af6b62882a60d8eb81597d4/Images/SledRun.png">
 </p>

-A good example of a game sketch where you say at this point, "Okay, but this isn't really fun."
+**Sled Run** is a good example of a game sketch where you say at this point, "Okay, but this isn't really fun."
 Here too though might be an example of a game where spending more time with it, trying various things, might in fact have brought it to a fun place.
 If networking were more of a thing back in May, 1990 (when it appears I wrote it) a sled racing game could have kicked ass.

 > Only now I just remembered imagining as a kid specialized enclosed sleds designed for hours-long races down ...
 I don't know ... the Matterhorn?